 To help reduce the council’s budget gap from £57million the council has reviewed how it spends its money to make sure that it can improve the lives of people in greatest need.
 By doing this, as well as making efficiency savings including cutting back-office functions and tiers of management and by changing some services, it has agreed a budget that includes £24million of savings.

 Councillor Bassam Mahfouz, cabinet member for finance and leisure, said: “We know that having a decent home is essential to improving people’s life chances which is why we have made it the council’s top political priority.
 I think, like me, most residents will think it is wrong that homes are being left empty so that investors can make money while others have no choice but to live in temporary accommodation.

 “Given the depth of government cuts to our funding, we are having to redesign our services to make sure we are focussed on helping those most in need of our support.
 Over the summer around two-thirds of residents we spoke to at Ealing Summer events said they would like to do something good in their community and I’d encourage all residents who want to help make Ealing better to visit the Do Something Good website.”

 Of the money raised through residents’ council tax bills, around 20% goes to the Greater London Authority to pay for the Metropolitan Police, the London Fire Brigade, Transport for London and other services, and projects managed by the GLA.
 The Mayor of London’s share of council tax bills, known as the precept, is expected to rise to £320.51 for Band D taxpayers, an increase of 50p per week.

-If the proposed increases are agreed, the Band D council tax for 2019/20 will be £1,512.12.
+The Band D council tax for 2019/20 will be £1,512.12.
 This includes the core council tax, the government’s social care precept and the GLA precept.